hyperinx/dmkm/README.md

 # DMKM (Dinic, Malhotra, Kumar, Maheshwari) algorithm implementation in C++ language

-This algorithm used to find maximum flows in layered networks.
+This algorithm is used to find the maximum flow in layered networks.